justdvnsh/Samachaar/README.md

 16. Get the communication analysis -> What kind of communication is the article trying to potray
 17. Get the emotional analysis -> What is the emotion of the article -> Sad, Anger, Joy, Happy etc.
 18. Get the bias analysis -> Is the news article biased towards any particular subject
+19. Get important points for the news article
+20. Get important entities mentioned in the news article
-19. Best architecture practices -> Follows MVVM architecture
+21. Best architecture practices -> Follows MVVM architecture
-20. Best Design guidelines -> Follows material guidelines
+22. Best Design guidelines -> Follows material guidelines
-21. Free and open source
+23. Free and open source

 This app is almost complete.
 This app is made for the users.
 Please feel free to use this app, find flaws and open issues.
 I have included the __Known Limitation__ and __Features to be Included__ sections at the bottom.
 Please go through them and read the __CONTRIBUTING.md__ file in case you want to contribute to the cause.